ceph/ceph/doc/rados/configuration/ceph-conf.rst

  Configuring Ceph
 ==================

-When you start the Ceph service, the initialization process activates a series of daemons that run in the background.
-A :term:`Ceph Storage Cluster` runs three types of daemons:
+When Ceph services start, the initialization process activates a series of daemons that run in the background.
+A :term:`Ceph Storage Cluster` runs at a minimum three types of daemons:

 - :term:`Ceph Monitor` (``ceph-mon``)
 - :term:`Ceph Manager` (``ceph-mgr``)
 - :term:`Ceph OSD Daemon` (``ceph-osd``)

-Ceph Storage Clusters that support the :term:`Ceph File System` run at least one :term:`Ceph Metadata Server` (``ceph-mds``).
-Clusters that support :term:`Ceph Object Storage` run Ceph Gateway daemons (``radosgw``).
+Ceph Storage Clusters that support the :term:`Ceph File System` also run at least one :term:`Ceph Metadata Server` (``ceph-mds``).
+Clusters that support :term:`Ceph Object Storage` run Ceph RADOS Gateway daemons (``radosgw``) as well.

-Each daemon has a series of configuration options, each of which has a default values.
+Each daemon has a number of configuration options, each of which has a default value.
 You may adjust the behavior of the system by changing these configuration options.
+Be careful to understand the consequences before overriding default values, as it is possible to significantly degrade the performance and stability of your cluster.
+Also note that default values sometimes change between releases, so it is best to review the version of this documentation that aligns with your Ceph release.

 Option names
 ============